-In place of the King we want someone chosen by the people, not running the government but representing the nation independently of our politicians.
+Instead of a king, we want someone chosen by the people, not running the government but representing the nation independently of our politicians.

 The monarchy is a broken institution.
+It's time for a change.
 A head of state that’s chosen by us could really represent our hopes and aspirations – and help us keep politicians in check.

 Replacing the monarchy with a democratic alternative - an elected head of state - will make a real difference to the country.
-It isn't the answer to every issue we face, but it will give us a better democracy and will solve some real problems.
+It isn't the answer to every issue we face, but it will give us a better democracy and will make solving other big challenges easier and fairer.